Visas For Specialty Occupation Workers Coming To The U.S. From Australia

 If applying directly with the U.S. Embassy or Consulate abroad, the petitioning employer does not need to file an I-129 petition with USCIS.
 However, the petitioner must prepare and file a Labor Condition Application (LCA) with the U.S. Department of Labor and must also attest that it will pay the E-3 employee at least the minimum “prevailing wage” for the position.

-Once the LCA is approved, the employer prepares an application package including evidence that the position qualifies as a specialty occupation and that the foreign national is qualified with for the position and meets the minimum degree requirement.
-The foreign national completes the U.S. Department of State’s online visa application—DS-160, pays the visa fee, and schedules the visa appointment with a U.S. Embassy or Consulate abroad.
+Once the LCA is approved, the employer prepares an application package including evidence that the position qualifies as a specialty occupation and that the foreign national is qualified for the position and meets the minimum degree requirement.
+The foreign national complete the U.S. Department of State’s online visa application—DS-160, pays the visa fee and schedules the visa appointment with a U.S. Embassy or Consulate abroad.
 The foreign national presents the E-3 application package at the visa appointment.
 If the visa appointment is successful, the foreign national will receive the E-3 visa in their passport and they will be able to enter the United States and begin working in E-3 status.

 If the foreign national is in the United States in another nonimmigrant visa status, they can choose to submit a change of status application from within the United States.
 In this case, the petitioning employer prepares the LCA and then files a petition for a nonimmigrant work visa with USCIS.
 If the E-3 petition is approved, USCIS will issue an I-797 Approval Notice and the foreign national will automatically be in E-3 status.

 Initial: The E-3 status is valid for a 2-year period.

 Extension: Extensions of stay may be granted indefinitely in increments of up to 2 years.